 When we shared each testimony at the end of the training.
 God spoke to me and said look at the brokenness that occurred.
 Without these broken pieces, there would be no mosaic.
 I was confused.
 Mosaic?
 Lord, I have never heard you refer to our brokenness as Mosaic.
 Cracked pots, yes, because you are the Potter’s hands that remakes us.
 There is a scripture that supports pots.
 Why mosaic Lord?
 His response, look it up.

 I looked up the definition; Mosaic – is the art of creating an image with broken pieces.
 In awe, I sat still trying to soak in that revelation.
 He spoke

 ” I am the Master and with your pieces, I have created a Masterpiece.”

 Each of our broken pieces are colored and shaped differently.
 If we hold on to those broken pieces the sharpen edges will cut deep.
 The dull edges will rub us raw.
 We will forever feel pain.
 When we focus on the colors, the redness of hate glows, the blackness of loneliness looms, and the unfriendliness of grey lurks.
 These colors will steal, kill and destroy our light.

 When we surrender broken pieces to the Master, the mosaic image created is the image of Christ.

 Those sharpen and dull edges fit perfectly together as if chiseled to perfection for such placement to draw the clear image.
 The colors bring the image to life.
-The red now becomes love of the blood shed, the black turns white as the purest lamb, and the grey transforms into the color of the brights of rainbows.
+The red now becomes the love of the bloodshed, the black turns white as the purest lamb, and the grey transforms into the color of the brights of rainbows.